ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 With {{site.data.keyword.cfee_full_notm}} (CFEE) you can create multiple, isolated, enterprise-grade Cloud Foundry platforms on demand.
 This provides your developers with a private Cloud Foundry instance deployed on an isolated Kubernetes cluster.
 Unlike the public Cloud, you'll have full control over the environment: access control, capacity, version, resource usage and monitoring.
 Cloud Foundry Enterprise Environment provides the speed and innovation of a platform-as-a-service with the infrastructure ownership found in enterprise IT.

 This tutorial will walk you through the process of creating and configuring a Cloud Foundry Enterpise Environment, setting up access control, and deploying apps and services.
-You'll also review the relationship between CFEE and [Kubernetes](https://{DomainName}/docs/containers/container_index.html) by deploying a custom service broker that integrates custom services with CFEE.
+You'll also review the relationship between CFEE and [{{site.data.keyword.containershort_notm}}](https://{DomainName}/docs/containers/container_index.html) by deploying a custom service broker that integrates custom services with CFEE.

 ## Objectives
 {: #objectives}

 * Compare and contrast CFEE with public Cloud Foundy
 * Deploy apps and services within CFEE
-* Understand the relationship between Cloud Foundry and [IBM Kubernetes Service](https://{DomainName}/docs/containers/container_index.html)
+* Understand the relationship between Cloud Foundry and {{site.data.keyword.containershort_notm}}
 * Investigate basic Cloud Foundry and Kubernetes networking

 ## Services used